 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: Leaves can be used in salads, soups, or as a cooked green.
+- Using: Use leaves in salads, soups, or as a cooked green.

 - Preserving: Best used fresh, but can be dried for tea.